metalsmith/collections/Readme.md

 There are two ways to create collections:

-  - **by pattern** - this is just passing a globing pattern that will group any files that match into the same collection.
+  - **by pattern** - this is just passing a globing pattern (or regex) that will group any files that match into the same collection.
   - **by metadata** - this is adding a specific `collection` metadata field to each item that you want to add to a collection.

 The simplest way to create a collection is to use a pattern to match the files you want to group together: